Ndafta15/file-integrity-checker/README.md

 - Later run: displays UNCHANGED or MODIFIED

 ## Testing
-- Ran the checker without cahnging the files: UNCHANGED.'
+- Ran the checker without changing the files: UNCHANGED.'
 - Changed a word, saved, and ran it again: MODIFIED.

 ## Skills practiced